-Is Film Producer Randall Emmett ‘Vanderpump Rules’ Lala Kent’s Sugar Daddy?
+Is Randall Emmett Lala Kent's Sugar Daddy?

 Vanderpump Rules cast members Kristen Doute and Stassi Schroeder have both tweeted the names “Randall” in connection with Lala Kent.
 Both Kristen and Stassi have called Lala out for being a “home-wrecker” for dating a married man.
 Stassi tweeted first, suggesting that Lala is desperate for attention.

-“When you’re desperate & not captivating enough on your own” ….”[Lala Kent] give Randall a huge from all of us you fat shamed.”
+“When you’re desperate & not captivating enough on your own” … “[Lala Kent] give Randall a huge from all of us you fat shamed.”

 Next, Kristen tweeted, calling out to Lala that she needs to tell her boyfriend Randall’s people to stop calling hers.

-“Dear Lala, Speaking of “teams”, tell Randall to stop calling ours.
+“Dear Lala, Speaking of ‘teams,’ tell Randall to stop calling ours.
 Xoxo, Kristen.”

-But Lala Kent would not back down, and continues to tweet back at both of the Vanderpump Rules stars.
+But Lala Kent would not back down and continues to tweet back at both of the Vanderpump Rules stars.
 Both Kristen and Stassi have said that before they could spend time in the presence of Lala and her secret plus one, they were asked to sign a “non-disclosure agreement.”

 Trying to find my inner peace????